Skip to content

 the Philippines

-McArthur Park, also known as the Allied Landing Memorial on Leyte Island, is one of the most popular tourist attractions not only on Leyte but in the entire Philippines.
+McArthur Park, also known as the Allied Landing Memorial on Leyte Island, is one of the most popular tourist attractions in Leyte and throughout the entire Philippines.

 It was here, on Red Beach in Palo Town, not far from the large port of Tacloban, that American General Douglas MacArthur, led by the US-Philippine troops, landed in 1944 to begin liberating the country from the Japanese invaders.